 The Negotiation Nobody Warns You About

 If I'm being completely honest, the hardest part isn't the food itself.
-I've learned to cook beautifully — my weekly vegan dinners here in Singapore have become something I genuinely treasure, and I've made every baking mistake in the book and come out the other side with bread I'm proud of.
-The hardest part is the social arithmetic that now precedes every shared meal.
+I've learned to cook beautifully — years of professional kitchen training gave me a head start, and the intimate dinners I host at my place here in Austin have become something I genuinely treasure.
+I've made every plant-based baking mistake in the book and come out the other side with bread I'm proud of.

 Research on dietary identity and social belonging confirms what I feel in my bones.
 A 2015 study in the journal Appetite found that people who adopt restrictive diets — particularly ethical ones — frequently experience what researchers call "dietary stigma," a subtle but persistent sense of being marked as different during communal eating.
 The study noted that this effect was especially pronounced when the dietary choice was perceived as voluntary and morally motivated, because it implicitly challenged the choices of everyone else at the table.

 That's the crux of it.
-When you go vegan for ethical reasons after sixty, you're not just changing what's on your plate.
-You're quietly declaring that something your family and friends have done together for decades — the turkey, the cheese board, the cream in the coffee — now falls on the wrong side of your moral line.
-You don't have to say it.
-Everyone feels it.
+When you go vegan for ethical reasons in your thirties — especially in Texas, especially as a guy who literally built a career in fine dining — you're not just changing what's on your plate.
+You're quietly declaring that something your friends and family have done together for years — the brisket, the cheese board, the cream in the coffee — now falls on the wrong side of your moral line.

 The Things People Say (and What They Actually Mean)